dmh247365/javascript-detailed/Callbacks/readme.md

 1. Line 2 is a function, how do we know?
    - it takes in arguments
-   - if we howver over it with cursor, VScode will tell us it is
+   - if we however over it with cursor, VScode will tell us it is
    - if we look up its name, on line 7 it tells us it is
 2. Into the getUser function, the final argument we pass in is a function
    - function are first class objects (they have all the features of an object)